ufs-community/ufs-srweather-app/docs/UsersGuide/source/Chapter3.rst

 ***************************************

-The following steps describe how to create a user-specific configuration file in order to un your experiment in a given environment.
+The following steps describe how to create a user-specific configuration file in order to run your experiment in a given environment.

 1. Create a user-specific configuration file named ``config.sh`` in the subdirectory ``ush`` under the ``$BASEDIR/regional_workflow`` directory containing appropriate